anhvuphamtan/Batch-Processing/readme.md

 - Docker

 ## 2. Implementation overview
-Design Data Model for Postgres and build ETL pipeline using python; subsequently design a Star Schema for data warehousing (Redshift), build a second ETL pipeline to handle this from Postgres to Redshift.
-Using Airflow to orchestrate pipeline workflow, Terraform for setting up AWS Redshift cluster, and
-Docker for containerizing the project - allow for fast build, test, and deploy project.
+Design data models for OLTP database (PostgreSQL) and data warehouse (Amazon Redshift).
+Build an ETL pipeline to transform raw data into actionable insights in PostgreSQL, also store them in S3 for staging.
+Then implement another ETL pipeline which process data from S3 and load them to Amazon Redshift for enhanced data analytics .
+Using Airflow to orchestrate pipeline workflow, Terraform for setting up AWS Redshift cluster, and Docker to containerize the project - allow for fast build, test, and deploy project.

 <img src = assets/Airflow%20conceptual%20view.png alt = "Airflow conceptual view">